Neves-P/DAISIErobustness/doc/pipeline_outline.md

 #### Simulation constraints

-To ensure that appropriate data is simulated by the model in study, i.e. the data has enough phylogenetic information but is not so large as to become unwieldy and unrealistic simulations are constrainted in total number of species and total number of colonising lineages.
+To ensure that appropriate data is simulated by the model in study, i.e. the data has enough phylogenetic information but is not so large as to become unwieldy and unrealistic simulations are constrained in total number of species and total number of colonising lineages.
 These constraints are computed by `sim_constraints()`.

 The currently implemented constraints for the simulations are:
 * Proportion of replicates with 15 or more species must be > 95%
-* Proportion of replciates with 5 or more colonizations (independent lineages) must be > 95%
+* Proportion of replicates with 5 or more colonizations (independent lineages) must be > 95%
 * Proportion of replicates with 100 or less species must be < 95%

 #### ML constraints

 As occasionally the MLE routine may crash or not converge, we also restrict the the pipeline on the number of successful parameter estimations.
 These constraints are checked by `ml_constraints()`.
-A parameter set will be skipped if more than 1% of the MLE runs crashed or failed to converge. **development note: for setup purposes, at the moment the pipeline will as soon as one MLE fails**
+A parameter set will be skipped if any of the MLE runs crashed or failed to converge.

 ### University of Groningen Peregrine HPCC integration